-If you have only external SCSI device connections to the host adapter, you must terminate the last external device on the SCSI bus.
-You must disable the termination on all other devices.
-Termination on your host adapter is automatically enabled in this case.
+If only external SCSI device connections to the host adapter have been made, then terminate the last external device on the SCSI bus.
+You must disable the terminators on all other devices.
+Termination on the host adapter is automatically enabled in this case.

-Figure 2.13 shows an example of how termination is determined for this SCSI bus configuration.
+Figure 2.15 shows an example of how termination is determined for this SCSI bus configuration.

-Figure 2.13 External SCSI Device Termination
+Figure 2.15 External SCSI Device Termination